 By law, Birmingham Local Authority has to provide information on a website detailing all services available in Birmingham for children with Special Educational Needs and Disabilities.
 This information is called The Local Offer.

-The Birmingham Local Authority's Local Offer can be found at: www.mycareinbirmingham.org.uk (external link).
+Visit: Birmingham Local Authority's Local Offer website (external link).